Lillian Randolph: Actress

 In 1946, the couple purchased a home on West Adams Boulevard with a restrictive covenant that barred them from moving into it.
 The US Supreme Court declared the practice unconstitutional in 1948.
 After divorcing Chase, Randolph married railroad dining car server Edward Sanders, in August 1951.
 The couple divorced in December 1953.

 Like her sister, Amanda, Lillian was also one of the actresses to play the part of Beulah on radio.
 Randolph assumed the role in 1952 when Hattie McDaniel became ill; that same year, she received an "Angel" award from the Caballeros, an African-American businessmen's association, for her work in radio and television for 1951.
-She played Beulah until 1953, when Amanda took over for her.
+She played Beulah until 1953, when Amanda took over from her.

 In 1954, Randolph had her own daily radio show in Hollywood, where those involved in acting were featured.
 In the same year, she became the first African American on the board of directors for the Hollywood chapter of the American Federation of Television and Radio Artists.

 In William Hanna and Joseph Barbera's Tom and Jerry cartoons at the Metro-Goldwyn-Mayer cartoon studio during the 1940s and early 1950s, she was uncredited for voicing the housekeeper/maid character.
 The character's last appearance in the cartoons was in Push-Button Kitty in September 1952.
 MGM, Hanna-Barbera and Randolph had been under fire from the NAACP, which called the role a stereotype.
 Activists had been complaining about the maid character since 1949.
 The character was written out entirely.
 Many of these had a white actress (June Foray) redubbing the character in American TV broadcasts and in the DVD collections.

 This was not the only time Randolph received criticism.
 In 1946, Ebony published a story critical of her role of Birdie on The Great Gildersleeve radio show.
 Randolph and Sam Moore, a scriptwriter on the program, provided a rebuttal to them in the magazine.
 Lillian Randolph believed these roles were not harmful to the image or opportunities of African-Americans.
 Her reasoning was that the roles themselves would not be discontinued, but the ethnicity of those in them would change.